andreapaz7/covidcatcher-sprint2/README.md

 - Created Covid Stat API functions to get covid stats of certain states using corona.lmao.ninja
 - Created Covid Stat API functions to get covid stats of certain counties using corona.lmao.ninja
 - Created unit tests in api_unit_tests.py for all api function calls
+- Improved FAQ Page and Functionality
+- Added Colors to Covid State Stat API calls
+- Restyled all pages and navigations bar
+- Integrated Oauth into questionnaire page
+- Integreate Email API into questionnaire page
+- Added death charts for counties on Statistic page
+- Added github pictures to About page

 ### Andrea
 - Front end for Login page